reidev275/ReducingDeveloperFriction/slides/index.md

 ***

-In functional languages the type signature for a function IS an interface
+In F#, the type signature for a function is equivalent to an interface

-' immediately removes half of the code we have to write and maintain ' no need for interfaces.  no need for IOC containers.
+' all functions with the same signature are substitutable ' functions can only act on arguments, not built in state ' immediately removes half of the code we have to write and maintain ' no need for interfaces.  no need for IOC containers.